Smart Telescopes: Best Buy Guide 2024

 TIFF (Tagged Image File Format) files are used by smart telescopes to save a final, stacked picture of a celestial object in 16-bit lossless compression, preserving the image quality and true color of the picture.
 They are also better suited for post-processing images, as compared to JPEG files This creates two options; you can either recreate the entire stacking process by restacking the individual fits files, or you can take the automatically stacked TIFF file for further processing.

-In addition to this, the Dwarf II and Seestar S50 also support video.
-The Dwarf II includes an option to take MP4 videos, while the Seestar S50 stores videos in MP4 and AVI RAW format.
+In addition to this, the Dwarf 2, Dwarf 3, and Seestar S50 also support video.
+The Dwarf 2 and 3 include an option to take MP4 videos, while the Seestar S50 stores videos in MP4 and AVI RAW format.
 MP4 files have a smaller file size due to the advanced compression algorithms and are great for immediate sharing.
 The Seestar S50 also stores solar and lunar videos in uncompressed 16-bit AVI RAW, which is excellent for manual post-processing using third party software tools like Autostakkert! and Registax.Videos are also exciting as it provides you with the opportunity to record lunar and solar eclipses.
+Note that you can also stack and process FITS images using autostakkert.

 Image Quality